chimericdream/worldofpannotia.com/src/_artifacts/talisman-of-reluctant-wishes.md

     If he fails, the device acts as a _stone of weight_.
 Discarding or destroying it results in 5d6 points of damage to the character and the disappearance of the talisman.

-    If he succeeds, the talisman remains with the character for 5d6 hours, or until a _wish_ is made with it, whichever comes first.
+    If he succeeds, the talisman remains with the character for 5d6 hours, or until a {% spell_link wish %} is made with it, whichever comes first.
 It then disappears.

     If he rolls a natural 20, the character finds it impossible to be rid of the talisman for as many months as he has points of Charisma.
-In addition, the artifact grants him one _wish_ for every 6 points of the character's Charisma.
+In addition, the artifact grants him one {% spell_link wish %} for every 6 points of the character's Charisma.
 It also grows warm and throbs whenever its possessor comes within 20 feet of a mechanical or magic trap.
 (If the talisman is not held, its warning heat and pulses are of no avail.)

     Regardless of which reaction results, a _talisman of reluctant wishes_ disappears when its time period expires, leaving behind a 10,000 gp diamond in its stead.
 ---